mahesh031/aws-assume-role-scripts/README.md

 with-profile-option.sh
 ----------------------
 Script creates the aws credentials and config file under temporary location.
-Script populates with proper credentials and porfiles file as well.
+Script populates the credentials and necessary porfile details as well.

 Following AWS environment variables wil be used to override the default location of "~/.aws/credentials" and  "~/.aws/config" files respectively.